-Cast removal day is very exciting!
+How exciting!
+We love cast removal day at Dr. Buonassisi’s clinic.
 Your cast is typically removed 7 days after your rhinoplasty surgery.
-This is you first chance to see your nose (albeit a swollen version of it) for the first time.
+This is your first chance to see your nose (albeit a swollen version of it) for the first time.
 You are probably feeling nervous both about what you are going to see and if there will be any discomfort.
 The good news is this visit is an easy one.
+In the above video, we bring you into a real 1 week post-op appointment to see our patient Ashley’s experience on cast removal day.

-Cast Removal – this is a sinch.
+Cast removal—this is easy and not painful.
 Essentially, Dr. Buonassisi gently peels it off and you won’t feel anything aside from a slight tugging sensation as the glue that holds the cast to your nose pulls away.

 This isn’t painful.
 At this stage you are still feeling like you have to be a little careful with your nose.
 You’ll get over this feeling quickly in the next week or so as the remainder of the obvious bruising and swelling goes away.